bjss-data-academy/data-engineering-fundamentals/star-schema.md

 - Employee - which team member or department was involved
 - Ranges to support window queries - date range, price range, quantity range

 Once we have a dimension linked to a fact table, we can query for facts _along that dimension_.
-A time dimension allows us to answer _how many were sold on the 16th of January?_ and _how many were sold in Novemeber?_ as a _roll-up_ (aggregate).
+A time dimension allows us to answer _how many were sold on the 16th of January?_ and _how many were sold in November?_ as a _roll-up_ (aggregate).

 Dimension tables are often of _low [cardinality](https://en.wikipedia.org/wiki/Cardinality)_ - not many rows are necessary.
 A date dimension might only have one row per month, if we only want to analyse to one month granularity.

+### Display-only columns
+A dimension table will often contain columns used purely for display purposes.

+An example would be in a date dimension.
+A column _displayed_as_ might have a value _Firday, 7th February 2025_.
+This would allow us to populate a field to show to the user, without requiring programming logic to convert the raw date.

+> This is especially important when using Power BI and other low-code tools for the UI

+These columns will not be used in queries.
+They are for display only.

 ## Date Dimensions

-Speaking of time dimensions, dates are a very common dimension to have.
+Speaking of time dimensions, _dates_ are a very common dimension to have in business.

 There are a couple of nice tricks with date dimensions:

-- The primary key is often based not as a surrogate key, but as the date itself
+- The primary key is often better as the date itself eg 20250207 instead of a surrogate key.
+Easier for us humans to work with.
-- The date dimension can include various aggregates like "month of year"
+- The date dimension can include various aggregates like _month-of-year_, _week-number_, _tax-year_.
+These simplify queries like _Total revenue for tax year 23/24?_.

 Both tricks simplify lookup and querying of dates and date ranges.